eroshenkoam/setup-allurectl/README.md

 ## Prerequisites

 1. You need to have Allure TestOps instance with [trial](https://qameta.io/free-trial) or commercial licence up and running.
-2. You need to create API token in your profile which will be used for the authentication.
+2. You need to create API token which will be used for the authentication.
+To create tokens, proceed to your Allure TestOps profile.
 3. You need to have a project created in Allure TestOps to which you are going to upload the test results.

 ## Usage